-The works are sought in response to a review of Council's public amenities buildings within each of its sportsgrounds.
+The works are sought in response to a review of Council's public amenities buildings as part of the Public Toilet Strategy.
 The purpose of the works is to ensure that Council's facilities meet user group requirements and comply with current day health and safety and disability access requirements.
+The existing toilet block, identified as being in poor condition, will be demolished.